 - Teacher to student ratio—1:4

-- Equipment—A warm-water pool designed for children’s swim instruction with 90 degree temperatures and a high-end, UV purification system to keep water pristine and gentle on the skin.
+- Equipment—A 90 degree warm-water teaching pool designed for children’s swim instruction with a high-end UV purification system to keep water pristine and gentle on the skin.

 Overview of Levels

 - Level 1: The emphasis for Level 1 is having our students adjusting to being in the water and an introduction to submersions.
 We want our students to become comfortable in the water while learning basic kicking, and floating skills.
 We will also introduce fun games like Humpty Dumpty and a ring hunt.

 - Level 2: In level 2 we will start beginning movement along with more floating skills and bubble blowing.
 Our goal is to have our students swim 3 feet comfortably on their own.
 They will also play games such as Fishes in the Ocean and a treasure hunt.

 - Level 3: In Level 3 our main goal is rolling over for a breath.
 Roll overs are an essential skill in order to move forward and be successful in swimming.
 Along with roll overs students will also be introduced to elementary backstroke, backstroke kicks, breaststroke and dolphin kicks.
 Our students will work up to swimming 6 feet comfortably on their own.